Hentai: Origin of erotic manga

 Depictions of sex and abnormal sex can be traced back through the ages, predating the term "hentai".
 Shunga, a Japanese term for erotic art, is thought to have existed in some form since the Heian period.
 From the 16th to the 19th centuries, shunga works were suppressed by the shogunate.
 A well-known example is The Dream of the Fisherman's Wife by Hokusai, which depicts a woman being stimulated by two octopuses.
 Shunga production fell with the introduction of pornographic photographs in the late 19th century.

 To define erotic manga, a definition for manga is needed.
-While the Hokusai Manga uses the term "manga" in its title, it does not depict the story-telling aspect common to modern manga, as the images are unrelated.
+While the Hokusai Manga uses the term "manga" in its title, it does not depict the storytelling aspect common to modern manga, as the images are unrelated.
 Due to the influence of pornographic photographs in the 19th and 20th centuries, the manga artwork was depicted by realistic characters.
 Osamu Tezuka helped define the modern look and form of manga, and was later proclaimed as the "God of Manga".
-His debut work New Treasure Island was released in 1947 as a comic book through Ikuei Publishing and sold over 400,000 copies, though it was the popularity of Tezuka's Astro Boy, Metropolis, and Jungle Emperor manga that would come to define the media.
+His debut work New Treasure Island was released in 1947 as a comic book through Ikuei Publishing and sold over 400,000 copies, though it was the popularity of Tezuka's Astro Boy, Metropolis, and Jungle Emperor manga that came to define the media.
 This story-driven manga style is distinctly unique from comic strips like Sazae-san, and story-driven works came to dominate shōjo and shōnen magazines.

 Adult themes in manga have existed since the 1940s, but some of these depictions were more realistic than the cartoon-cute characters popularized by Tezuka.
-In 1973, Manga Bestseller (later known as Manga Erotopia), which is considered to be the first hentai manga magazine published in Japan, would be responsible for creating a new genre known as ero-gekiga, where gekiga was taken, and the sexual and violent content was intensified.
+In 1973, Manga Bestseller (later known as Manga Erotopia), which is considered to be the first hentai manga magazine published in Japan, was responsible for creating a new genre known as ero-gekiga, where gekiga was taken, and the sexual and violent content was intensified.
 Other well-known "ero-gekiga" magazines were Erogenica (1975), and Alice (1977).
-The circulation of ero-gekiga magazines would peak in 1978, and it is believed that somewhere between eighty and one hundred different ero-gekiga magazines were being published annually.
+The circulation of ero-gekiga magazines peaked in 1978, and it is believed that somewhere between eighty and one hundred different ero-gekiga magazines were being published annually.